saylordotorg/api-docs/_functions/core_user_get_users.md

 ~~~
 {: title="criteria" }

-You can search for students in your cohort by searching for email addresses matching your cohorts using the % operator (e.g. '%saylor.org').
+This function is now deprecated.
+Use local_wsfunc_programpartner_get_users to get a list of students in your cohort.
-{: .info}
+{: .success}

 Be sure to use a domain with the search (%) operator.
 Bad things happen if just searching email addresses with '%'.
 {: .error}